sigridveronica/HLF-FAL2/Readme.md

 configtxgen -profile SupplierOEMChannel -outputCreateChannelTx ./channel-artifacts/SupplierOEMChannel.tx -channelID supplieroemchannel
 ```

-Troubleshooting:
+> [!note]
+> Troubleshooting: zsh: command not found: cryptogen

 ```diff
 + export FABRIC_CFG_PATH=<path-to-your-fabric-samples-main>/test-network/configtx/
 ```

-zsh: command not found: cryptogen
+> [!note]
+> Troubleshooting: zsh: *command not found: cryptogen:* indicates that the cryptogen tool is either not installed or not included in your system's PATH.
+The cryptogen tool is a utility provided by Hyperledger Fabric for generating cryptographic material (such as keys and certificates) for the network's organizations and orderers.

 ```diff
 + export PATH=<path_to_fabric_samples>/bin:$PATH
 ```
-*command not found: cryptogen* indicates that the cryptogen tool is either not installed or not included in your system's PATH.
-The cryptogen tool is a utility provided by Hyperledger Fabric for generating cryptographic material (such as keys and certificates) for the network's organizations and orderers.